Antonio's Revenge: Synopsis

 Act I: Piero reveals that he has poisoned his former rival, Andrugio, after pretending to reconcile with him and betrothing his daughter Mellida to Andrugio's son Antonio.
 Maria, Andrugio's wife, returns to Venice to see her son's wedding solemnized.
 Antonio recounts a dream in which his father's ghost clamors for revenge.
 He and his mother are reunited moments before the body of Feliche is revealed in Mellida's window.
 Piero confesses to the murder, claiming to have caught Feliche and Mellida in bed together.
 Strotzo enters, announcing that Andrugio is dead.
 Antonio and Maria depart in grief, while Alberto and Pandulpho remain, the latter promising not to succumb to passion.

 Act II: Piero gives orders for Mellida to be imprisoned in the castle vault, telling Pandulpho he means to execute her.
-He then attempts to persuade Pandulpho that Antontio is responsible for Andrugio's death and begs his assistance to bring him to justice.
+He then attempts to persuade Pandulpho that Antonio is responsible for Andrugio's death and begs his assistance to bring him to justice.
 Pandulpho refuses.
 Antonio and Mellida converse through a vent, Antonio affirming his belief in her innocence when she informs him of her death sentence.
 Piero attempts to woo Maria but is rebuffed.
 He then hatches a plot with Strotzo, who agrees to testify that Antonio bribed him to slander Mellida and kill Andrugio.
 Piero promises to pardon him for his supposed crimes on account of the remorse he will feign.